Are There 6% CD Rates Today? The Best CD Rates Right Now

 Discover Bank

-Discover Bank offers several terms with a 4% or higher yield, including a 10-year CD.
-Unfortunately, the minimum deposit of $2,500 is relatively high.
+Discover® Bank offers several terms with a 4% or higher yield, including a 10-year CD.
+There is a minimum deposit of $2,500 is though.

 Discover offers these CD rates in taxable and IRA CD accounts.
 Locking in a long-term rate in a traditional or Roth IRA account can help you avoid paying taxes on your annual interest income.
 Here are the latest Discover Bank Promotions.